 Several stacked niches is a third option for maximizing the vertical storage space potential of a shower wall.

 This sidesteps the shelf issue entirely, but does add more labor cost due to the extra install time.
 I generally price custom shower installs with one ~12×24-in niche inset already included in the labor cost.
 Whether a customer wants to add additional niche insets or shelving in a 24-in or taller niche space, it generally works out to about the same added labor charge to cover my additional time.

 Several stacked niche insets on a shower wall can, however, make a nice design statement.
 Also, you can customize the dimensions of several niche inserts to very specialized uses.

 For example, you might want one wall niche specially sized for just one oversized bar of soap (as an alternative to the traditional protruding ceramic soapdish).

 Or, you might want a step-sized insert 16-in or so above the shower floor to use as a footrest for leg shaving (pictured to the right).

 Planning a custom shower with several different niche inset spaces therefore makes it possible to truly design the space to your exact needs.

 The bottom line?
 Whether you choose glass or tile shelving for a vertical shower niche depends on how much time you’re willing to wait for a few custom-order glass pieces versus how much thought and effort you’d instead be willing to invest in looking for just the right natural stone tile piece or planning a creative layout for having an installer use ceramic or porcelain field tile for the shelf-covering material.

-Q: Thoughtfully designed shower niche insets sound AWESOME, so why don’t all custom tile showers have ’em?
+Q: Custom shower niche insets sound AWESOME, so why don’t all tile showers have them?